Media Relations Best Practices

-As part of its strategic external communications, University Marketing & Communications acts as the primary liaison between the media and the University.
-UMC is responsible for pitching to the media, preparing for interviews and events where media will be present, and coordinating press conferences.
-UMC also develops and maintains positive relationships with members of the media, which are enhanced by providing honest and helpful information to reporters in a timely manner and in an atmosphere of mutual respect and candor.
+As part of its strategic external communications, Institutional Communications acts as the primary liaison between the media and the University.
+Institutional Communications is responsible for pitching to the media, preparing for interviews and events where media will be present, and coordinating press conferences.
+Institutional Communications also develops and maintains positive relationships with members of the media, which are enhanced by providing honest and helpful information to reporters in a timely manner and in an atmosphere of mutual respect and candor.

 Interacting with the Media

 The following tips are suggestions and best practices to follow when interacting with members of the media.
-When possible, UMC will help you prepare prior to a media interview by providing background information, potential interview questions or information on the reporter and media outlet.
+When possible, Institutional Communications will help you prepare prior to a media interview by providing background information, potential interview questions or information on the reporter and media outlet.

 Tips for Participating in Media Interviews:

 - Remember that nothing that is said to members of the media before, during or after an interview is “off the record.”

 - Review any relevant background information about the topic, especially if the media outlet has covered this topic in the past.